Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

-A notable attribute of quantum states is that only partial information can be gleaned through a single measurement.
-It is impossible to ascertain the complete information of a quantum state by repetitively cloning and measuring it.
-A simplified proof supporting this conclusion is provided herein, with additional specifics available in \cite{wootters1982single}.
+A key property of quantum states is that only limited information can be extracted from a single measurement.
+It is fundamentally impossible to fully determine a quantum state by repeatedly cloning and measuring it, due to the no-cloning theorem.
+A simplified proof of this principle is presented here, with further details available in \cite{wootters1982single}.